Deserve® Pro Cardholder Agreement

 Earning Cash Back.

 - 1% Base Cash Back: You will earn 1% cash back on all purchases.
-At the end of each billing period, your cash back will be calculated by multiplying the total amount you spent (minus any returns) by 1% (.01).
+At the end of each billing period, your cash back will be calculated by multiplying the total amount you spent (minus any returns, account fees, and interest charges) by 1% (.01).
 2% Bonus Cash Back: Earn a total of 2% cash back (equal to $0.02, consisting of 1% bonus cash back and 1% base cash back) for every $1 of Net Purchases made at eligible restaurants (offer excludes bars).
 3% Bonus Cash Back: Earn a total of 3% cash back (equal to $0.03, consisting of 2% bonus cash back and 1% base cash back) for every $1 of Net Purchases made on eligible travel & entertainment, including hotels, car rental, airlines, tourism, and general entertainment (exceptions may apply).
 Merchants are assigned a merchant category code (MCC) based on the merchant’s primary line of business.
-We do not determine which MCC a merchant chooses to classify itself.
+We do not determine which MCC a merchant uses to classify itself.
 We group similar MCCs into Bonus Categories to help you earn bonus rewards on purchases made at specific merchants.
-Your purchase may not qualify to receive the bonus earn rate if the merchant does not process transactions under the MCC that corresponds with the Bonus Category, or your purchase is processed through a third-party payment account, mobile/wireless card reader, digital wallet or similar technology where the technology does not support transmission of MCCs.
+Your purchase may not qualify to receive the bonus earn rate if the merchant does not process transactions under the MCC that corresponds with the Bonus Category, or if your purchase is processed through a third-party payment account, mobile/wireless card reader, digital wallet or similar technology where the technology does not support transmission of MCCs.
 For those Net Purchases, you will earn base cash rewards of 1%.
 Bonus Category Cap: Restaurant, Travel, and Entertainment categories earn bonus cash back on the first $500 of combined net purchases made each billing cycle.
 Once the $500 per billing cycle limit is reached, you will earn 1% Base Cash Back on additional purchases.

 - From time to time, you may receive promotional offers which allow for additional cash back.
 These offers will not be available if your account is closed or delinquent on the date we determine whether you have met the terms of the offer.